kaanztrk/NLP_dialogflow_chatbot/README.md

   git clone https://github.com/your-username/NLP-Chatbot-Food-Ordering.git
   cd NLP-Chatbot-Food-Ordering

-2.Install dependencies:
+2. Install dependencies:
   pip install -r requirements.txt

-Set up MySQL database and configure db_config in db_helper.py with your credentials.
+3. Set up MySQL database and configure db_config in db_helper.py with your credentials.

-Run Ngrok to secure the localhost: ngrok http 8000
+4. Run Ngrok to secure the localhost: ngrok http 8000

-Update the Dialogflow fulfillment URL with the Ngrok HTTPS URL.
+5. Update the Dialogflow fulfillment URL with the Ngrok HTTPS URL.

-Run the FastAPI application:
-  uvicorn main:app --reload
+6. Run the FastAPI application: uvicorn main:app --reload

-Access the chatbot interface by opening home.html in a web browser.
+7.Access the chatbot interface by opening home.html in a web browser.

 ## Usage
 - Visit the website and interact with the chatbot to place new orders, modify existing ones, and track orders.

 ## Credits
-This project was created by kaanztrk (with the help of Youtube series of "codebasics").
+This project was created by kaanztrk (with the help of YouTube series of "codebasics" YouTube channel).